 In that day five cities in the land of Egypt will speak the language of Canaan

 For then I will restore to the peoples a pure language, that they may call on the name of the LORD (Zeph 3.9)

 Just as the Ancient Greek of the New Testament differs from Modern Greek, so Biblical Hebrew differs noticeably from Modern (secular) Hebrew, the national language spoken in modern-day Israel.
 The differences are mainly in the areas of grammar, phonology, and vocabulary.
 The pronunciation of some of the consonants and vowels have changed over the centuries, but this does not affect the meaning of words and so speakers of Modern Hebrew can typically read an ancient text without difficulty, link.

-Tourist information says that Hebrew and Arabic are the ‘official’ languages of the State of Israel, link.
-But there are political moves to remove Arabic from the list of official languages, link.
-It is argued that, whilst Arabic has a defined legal status in certain cases, it no longer has the status of an official language.
-It is argued that countries having more than one official language are dual or multi-national countries, which Israel is not, link.
-Proponents of this view point out that Israel declared the establishment of a Jewish State in 1948.
+Up to July 2018, tourist information said that Hebrew and Arabic were the official languages of the State of Israel.
+But there were political moves to remove Arabic from the list of official languages, link.
+It was argued that, whilst Arabic has a defined legal status in certain cases, it no longer had the status of an official language.
+It was argued that countries having more than one official language are dual or multi-national countries, which Israel is not.
+Proponents of this view pointed out that Israel declared the establishment of a Jewish State in 1948.

 Today, Hebrew is spoken by some 90% of those who who arrived before 1989, link, link.
 This is quite remarkable since there is no other example in world history of an ancient language being revived as the spoken language of a modern nation.
 The restoration of Biblical Hebrew to a modern day spoken language is a unique historical phenomenon, link.
 Like the restoration of Israel into their Promised Land, the restoration of Biblical Hebrew is yet another sign of the God of Israel blessing His people.